Neural network (biology): Key biology

+Connection to artificial neural networks

+Artificial neural networks are popular tools in computational studies, biological studies, and artificial intelligence.
+Artificial neural networks are modeled after biological neural networks, and can provide significant contributions to the study of biological neural networks.

+A biological neural networks is not a simple system.
+The human brain forms millions of neural networks through 10¹¹ neurons that have about 10¹⁵ synaptic connections between them.
+All of these neural networks are specialized to work towards a specific function, such as basic survival, intense thought processing, or memory formation.

+The biological neural network can be modeled mathematically by first looking at the function of a neuron in a mathematical sense.
+The mathematical interpretation of a single neuron, known as a node within the neural network, is based on the input signal that the neuron receives from surrounding neurons and the total activation then becomes the sum of all inputs, which is then statistically connected to the synaptic connectivity that it has with the rest of the neuronal connections around it.
+The output signal of the neural then becomes a function of its activation, and when these functions are layered together in a more complex manner, an artificial neural network can be created.

-Artificial intelligence, cognitive modelling, and artificial neural networks are information processing paradigms inspired by how biological neural systems process data.
-Artificial intelligence and cognitive modelling try to simulate some properties of biological neural networks.
+Artificial intelligence, cognitive modeling, and artificial neural networks are information processing paradigms inspired by how biological neural systems process data.
+Artificial intelligence and cognitive modelling try to simulate some properties of biological neural networks, since artificial neural networks act as a subset of machine learning that allows artificial intelligence to slowly adapt and process complex data.
 In the artificial intelligence field, artificial neural networks have been applied successfully to speech recognition, image analysis and adaptive control, in order to construct software agents (in computer and video games) or autonomous robots.

-Neural network theory has served to identify better how the neurons in the brain function and provide the basis for efforts to create artificial intelligence.
+Neural network theory, the study of computation models (artificial neural networks) that have been inspired by the biology of the brain and nervous system (biological neural network) has served to better identify how the neurons in the brain function and provide the basis for efforts to create artificial intelligence and more complex systems that are based on non-linear transformation and optimization.

 History

 The preliminary theoretical base for contemporary neural networks was independently proposed by Alexander Bain (1873) and William James (1890).
 In their work, both thoughts and body activity resulted from interactions among neurons within the brain.